J. Krishnamurti, 21st February 1974, 8th Conversation with Dr. Allan W. Anderson, from the the series “A Wholly Different Way of Living“.

 It is easy to understand this concept, but when you try to apply this in everyday life, there is resistance from deep rooted habits and past impressions stored in your sub-conscious mind, you can call this karmic burden, or sanskaras (or as Buddhists call, sankharas).
 So, it helps to stay away from all distractions, just sit down and be with yourself for 10-20 minutes everyday, just be aware of yourself, your breath, the feelings in your body, your being (of course, this cannot be generalized, there could be people born with very little sanskaras and they don’t need to sit down to meditate this way, to them the whole life is meditation).
 When you sit down and meditate this way, the past impressions from your sub-conscious mind come up and you directly deal with them.
 When you stay totally aware in the present moment, these impressions evaporate.
 Regular practice of such meditation once or twice everyday for 10-20 minutes makes it easy to stay aware the rest of the day.

 You may want to dive deeper and do this kind of meditation for days together and take out very deep rooted impressions and complexes.
 This is where you can take up a systematic practice of Vipassana Meditation developed by Gautama Buddha.
 At this day, there are various Buddhistic schools offering Vipassana Meditation courses.
-The kind of 10 day Vipassana course I went through is being conducted by Mr. SN Goenka and his group.
+The kind of 10 day Vipassana course I went through is being conducted by Mr. SN Goenka and his organization.
 He says that the course and format in which he is conducting was handed down directly by Gautama Buddha, preserved by a tradition of Burmese teachers over the last 2500+ years.
 There are good reasons to believe him, but most importantly, the method still works.

 My experience of the 10 day course

 Now, why at all I attended this course?
 For the past 3 months or so, I have been hitting a stagnation.
 Outwardly all has been well, no problems, but at a deeper level it seemed as if I’m caught up in some kind of endless loop powered by deep rooted impressions.
 The problem is too abstract and subtle to describe in words.
-I have been practicing meditation for years and I knew the right thing I had to do was to go deeper into myself instead of trying to fix external things or just running away from the problem.
+I have been practising meditation for years and I knew the right thing I had to do was to go deeper into myself instead of trying to fix external things or just running away from the problem.
 I tried to do this myself, go into deep meditation, but it’s extremely difficult to do this myself at my place with all the distractions.
 That’s when I came to know about this 10 day course.
 I’ve heard about this course years before and I thought 10 days of silence and meditation is too much for me.
 But this time it came to me at the right time and I took it up at the first available opportunity.

 The very first thing, they stress the importance of silence and the five percepts (just for the 10 days), and as you go on for the first 2-3 days, you appreciate the importance of this discipline, it helps you.
 The schedule was hard, at least during the early days.
 Regular practice of yoga (of the acrobatic type) and meditation for years has made my body supple and flexible, but sitting down for 10 hours a day with closed eyes (of course, with breaks inbetween) was still hard.
 But not to worry, the first three days is just the preparation, the actual technique starts only on the fourth day.
 So, by that time, you are prepared, even you’ve not had any meditation experience in the past.